Received signal strength

 For information about the SBR and image methods, see Choose a Propagation Model.

 Starting in R2021b, all RF Propagation functions use the SBR method by default and calculate up to two reflections.
-For more information, see Default modeling method is shooting and bouncing method.
+For more information, see Default modeling method is shooting and bouncing rays method.